tOmoness/.net-sdk/README.md

 Impatient to get going?
 Head over to the [Quick Start guide](http://developer.nokia.com/resources/library/Lumia/nokia-mixradio-api/quick-start.html).

 ##Source License
-The **Nokia MixRadio .Net SDK** source code is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/wp-api-client/master/LICENSE.txt>.
+The **MixRadio C# SDK** source code is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/wp-api-client/master/LICENSE.txt>.

 ## Terms
 Usage of the SDK is subject to the following terms: <http://dev.mixrad.io/terms.html>